andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 }
 ```

-The object you push has 4 variables.
+The object you push has four variables.
 All of them store existing data:
 - `restaurant` saves the index of the selected restaurant.
-- `party`, `date` and `time` save the selected options from the reservation form.
+- `party`, `date`, and `time` save the selected options from the reservation form.

-Now in the Reservations view you can create a template-container connected to the `reservations` array and show the information from the objects inside.
-The index stored in object’s variable `restaurant` is used to access the name of the restaurant from the `restaurants` array:
+Now, in the *Reservations* view you can create a template-container that is connected to the `reservations` array and show information from the objects inside.
+The index stored in the object variable `restaurant` is used to access the name of the restaurant, which is in the `restaurants` array:

 ```html
 <div v-for="reserv in reservations">